The Church of Jesus Christ of Latter-day Saints in Albania: History

 Elders Dallin H. Oaks and Hans B. Ringger visited Albania in April 1991.
 Elder Hans B. Ringger and Austria Vienna Mission President Kenneth D. Reber visited with Albanian officials and agreed to send humanitarian aid.
 In February 1992, humanitarian missionary couples Thales and Charone Smith and Randolyn Brady and Melvin Brady.
 Thales taught in the medical school at the University of Tirana and Charone served in a pediatric orphanage.
-Mel taught business and economics at the University of Tirane, while Randy taught English and music.
+Mel taught business and economics at the University of Tirana, while Randy taught English and music.
 In August 1993, Mother Teresa visited the orphanage where Charone Smith was working and presented her a silver medallion of Mother Teresa's order.

 The first full time missionaries arrived in June.
 Albania's first convert, Blendi Kokona, was baptized on July 25, 1992.
 The Book of Mormon was translated into Albanian and published in November 1999.
 The first seminary class was held on February 24, 2000, and the first Institute class was held on March 24, 2000.

 The first Church-built meetinghouse was completed in 2006.
 Elder D. Todd Christofferson attended an opening of a school for Roma Children in 2009.
 On March 9, 2014, the Tirana Albania Stake was organized.

-Stake and district
+Stake

-As of March 2025, Albania had five wards and eight branches.
+As of December 2025, Albania had five wards and eight branches.
 The Tirana Albania Stake covers most of the country where the Albania Tirana Mission Branch serves individuals and families in areas in the eastern and southern portions of the country not covered by the stake.